Welcome to The Department of Physician Assistant Studies

 Physician assistants (PAs) are health care professionals, prepared and licensed to practice medicine with physician supervision.
 Within the physician/PA relationship, PAs exercise autonomy in decision-making and provide a wide range of diagnostic and therapeutic services.
 The role of the Physician Assistant includes provision of primary and specialty care in medical and surgical practices located in rural, urban or suburban areas.
 Physician Assistant practice is patient care centered but may include education, research and administration duties.
 The American Academy of Physician Assistants (AAPA) is the national organization that represents graduate PAs.
 The Student Academy of the American Academy of Physician Assistants (SAAAPA) serves the interests of PA students.
 The UT PA Program is a member of the Physician Assistant Education Association (PAEA), which is the national organization representing Physician Assistant education.

 For more information regarding the PA Program and for details about applying to the UT PA Program, please view the UT PA Program Manual.
+For those individuals who wish to attend the comprehensive information sessions, the dates and times are listed under the Information Sessions tab.
 Candidates are urged to carefully review the Manual before applying.
 The deadline for receipt of all application materials is October 1.